jgoalby/jgoalby.github.io/games/template/readme.md

 - Verify that the checkbox implementation I made works
 - Make sure the service worker code is working correctly
 - Make a button setting that can clear the cache via the service worker
-- What is the point of the install event and the cache additions?

 # More stuff to do
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.